SERG-Delft/in4334-2021/README.md

 * A completely new research idea that has nothing to do with the papers we discussed.
 Maybe you have some experience in SE and wants to better understand some phenomenon.
 * An extension of a paper we discussed.
 Maybe you saw a paper and thought: "hmm, I'd research it differently; I'd go for a controlled experiment rather than a mining study".
 Feel free to propose extensions of papers.

 You should write a registered report that explains your research idea.
 See the [instructions](https://2021.msrconf.org/track/msr-2021-registered-reports?#Author-s-Guide-) the MSR conference gives to its authors.
 This should be written in Markdown.
 Note the examples at the bottom of the page there.
-Also see our [research-project-format.md] file for an example of the Markdown file you should deliver.
+Also see an [example](research-project-format.md) of the Markdown file you should deliver.

 Note that you are only going to write about the idea and its methodology; you are not going to execute the research itself here.
 Nevertheless, if you really appreciated your proposal and wants to do it, you are free to use this paper as a plan for your MSc thesis research!